Frederick Forsyth: Writing

-Forsyth decided to write a novel using similar research techniques to those used in journalism.
-His first full-length novel, The Day of the Jackal, was published in 1971.
-It became an international bestseller and gained its author the Edgar Allan Poe Award for Best Novel.
-In this book, the Organisation Armée Secrète hires an assassin to kill then–French President Charles de Gaulle.
-It was made into a film of the same name.
+According to Forsyth, his turn to writing fiction was born of financial need; he did not think himself cut out to be a novelist.
+As a boy, he said, he wanted to be "a fighter jock," and when he traded his career in the RAF for journalism, it was "to see the world" as a foreign and war correspondent.
+As for becoming a novelist, he confessed "I never wanted to be a writer," but wrote his first full-length novel, The Day of the Jackal, because he was "skint, stony broke."
+He applied similar research techniques to those used in journalism.
+Published in 1971, the book became an international bestseller and gained its author the Edgar Allan Poe Award for Best Novel in 1972.
+In this story, the Organisation armée secrète hires an assassin to kill then–French President Charles de Gaulle.
+It was made into a film of the same name, and subsequently a television series.

-In Forsyth's second full-length novel, The Odessa File (1972), a reporter attempts to track down an ex-Nazi SS officer in contemporary Germany.
-The reporter discovers him via the diary of a Jewish Holocaust survivor who committed suicide earlier, but he is being shielded by an organization that protects ex-Nazis, called ODESSA.
+In Forsyth's second full-length novel, The Odessa File (1972), a reporter attempts to track down an ex–Nazi SS officer in contemporary Germany.
+The reporter discovers him via the diary of a Jewish Holocaust survivor who died of suicide earlier, but he is being shielded by an organisation that protects ex-Nazis, called ODESSA.
 This book was later made into a movie with the same name, starring Jon Voight, but there were substantial alterations.
-Many of the novel's readers assumed that ODESSA really existed, but historians disagree.
+Many of the novel's readers assumed that a centralized ODESSA organisation really existed, but historians asserted there was no centrally-organized network facilitating the escape of German Nazis.

 In The Dogs of War (1974) a British mining executive hires a group of mercenaries to overthrow the government of an African country so that he can install a puppet regime that will allow him cheap access to a colossal platinum-ore reserve.
 This book was also adapted into a 1980 film starring Christopher Walken and Tom Berenger.
 The Shepherd was an illustrated novella published in 1975.
 It tells of a nightmare journey by an RAF pilot while flying home for Christmas in the late 1950s.
 His attempts to find a rational explanation for his eventual rescue prove as troublesome as his experience.